After making your homemade tahini, you may not go back to store-bought again! It is so easy to make this vegan and gluten-free spread!

 - 3 tablespoons olive oil*

-You can store the tahini in an airtight container in the fridge for up to a month.
+- You can store the tahini in a jar in the fridge for up to a month.